One in five adults, approximately 43.8 million Americans, experience a mental health disorder each year.

 NAMI Waukesha inspires the hope of recovery and deepens the understanding of mental health conditions for individuals, families and communities.
 All donations help us continue to offer all of our unique programs for individuals and families affected by mental health conditions in Waukesha County including the Court Support & Advocacy program and Projects Assisting in Transition from Homelessness Program.

-Here is the inspiring story of one family who shows that recovery is possible.
-This video donated by Pixelbox Visual Design this video was originally shown at Blue Jean Bingo 2017.
+Here are the inspiring story of two families who shows that recovery is possible.
+These video donated by Pixelbox Visual Design originally shown at NAMI Waukesha's Blue Jean Bingo event hosted in May.

 How Your Donation Makes a Difference

 In the lives of Individuals affected by mental Health conditions